timfjord/carddav/README.md

 [![Build Status](https://travis-ci.org/timsly/carddav.svg?branch=master)](https://travis-ci.org/timsly/carddav)

-Ruby implementation for CardDAV protocol.
+Ruby implementation for the CardDAV protocol.

 For now you can only get cards.